anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter03.md

 The VNF profile is used to describe every workload running on top of Cloud Infrastructure.
 The Cloud Infrastructure SW profile is used to describe the list of features provided by the hypervisor and host OS.

-The CNTT Reference Model will be referenced as **RM** to avoid long and duplicated reference titles.
+The Anuket Reference Model will be referenced as **RM** to avoid long and duplicated reference titles.

 <a name="3.2"></a>
 ## 3.2 VNF profile